mittwald/cli/docs/app.md

 ```
 USAGE
   $ mw app upload [INSTALLATION-ID] --source <value> [-q] [--ssh-user <value>] [--ssh-identity-file <value>]
-    [--exclude <value>...] [--dry-run] [--delete] [--sub-directory <value>]
+    [--exclude <value>...] [--dry-run] [--delete] [--remote-sub-directory <value>]

 ARGUMENTS
   INSTALLATION-ID  ID or short ID of an app installation; this argument is optional if a default app installation is set
                    in the context.

 FLAGS
   -q, --quiet                         suppress process output and only display a machine-readable summary.
       --delete                        delete remote files that are not present locally
       --dry-run                       do not actually upload the app installation
       --exclude=<value>...            [default: ] exclude files matching the given pattern
+      --remote-sub-directory=<value>  specify a sub-directory within the app installation to upload
       --source=<value>                (required) source directory from which to upload the app installation
-      --sub-directory=<value>  specify a sub-directory within the app installation to upload

 SSH CONNECTION FLAGS
   --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.